Not all marriages last forever. In fact, just about half of all marriages end in divorce.

 ‘Til Divorce Do Us (Financially) Apart

-Generally, the courts are the ones who will divide the couple’s debts and assets in a divorce or separation process, including also determining who is responsible for paying specific bills.
-And how the courts handle your assets depends on your address.
+Generally, the courts are the ones who will divide the couple’s debts and assets in a divorce or separation process.
+They also determining who is responsible for paying specific bills.
+And how the courts handle your assets depends on your what state you reside in.

 Community Law